:max_bytes(150000):strip_icc()/SPR-EATS-best-salsas-5120923-v1-63322d5e06fb45ffbb0d92f33e3261d0.jpg)

 Should salsa be stored in the refrigerator after opening?

 Once opened, salsa should be stored in the fridge.
-If the salsa you purchased was already kept cold in the store, it will last for five to seven days after opening.
+If the salsa you purchased was already kept cold in the store, it will last for 5 to 7 days after opening.
 Store-bought shelf-kept salsa will keep for up to one month in the refrigerator.

 What is the difference between salsa and pico de gallo?